 How cover letters explain career gaps

 A cover letter is the best way in explaining employment gaps.
-Whether you took time to travel, flushed out side projects, switched career paths, or got laid off this is your chance to paint a better picture for the recruiter.
-When you explain your situation, be sure to incorporate valuable skills you learned during that time.
+Whether you took time to travel, flushed out side projects, switched career paths, or got laid off — this is your chance to paint a better picture for the recruiter.
+When you explain your situation, be sure to incorporate valuable skills you learned during that time in your resume as well.
+Make sure you look at some simple resume examples to help you craft the best resume that reflects your skills.

 The do’s and don’ts of a cover letter